Mitch-Co/NotBot/README.txt

 It can analyze server messages and provide statistics on various server metrics.

 All code is stored within the JS folder, with main logic code being stored in BootyBot.js.
-All BootyBot commands are stored as modules in the commands folder.
+All NotBot commands are stored as modules in the commands folder.
 Saved servers are stored in the assets folders.

 Each important folder location has its own readme.txt.